howaiyung/randoGenNum/README.md

 This application takes in 2 integer numbers and creates a random list of integers at the bottom of the screen.

 # Features
-  - 2 boxes to enter the integers in
+  - 2 boxes to enter the integers in.
   - A scrollable window so you can scroll through all the randomly generate integers.
   - Basic error detection for user input.
   - The entry boxes glow red if the user's input is not an integer once the Generate button is pushed.